hinagiku-dev/Hinagiku/README.md

 ## Data Model

 The front-end data model between the browser and Firestore is straightforward.
 We aim to map application routes directly to Firestore document paths.
 This approach allows us to easily subscribe to the appropriate documents and collections in Firestore, optimizing the number of read operations since the front-end views only one document or collection at a time.

+## Contributing

+We welcome contributions!
+If you are new here:

+- Fork the repository and create your feature branch from `main`.
+- Use `pnpm lint` and `pnpm test` to ensure your changes pass formatting and tests.
+- Open a pull request describing your changes.

+This project is released under the [MIT License](LICENSE).